CHEK2 Biallelic gene

 • Individuals with CHEK2 mutations may have an elevated risk for colorectal cancer, and the National Comprehensive Cancer Network (NCCN) has provided screening recommendations to address this possible risk.

 • It is not known if there are additional cancer risks for men and women with mutations in both copies of the CHEK2 gene.
-Some studies have described a possible increased risk for a wide range of cancers in patients with a single CHEK2 mutation, including prostate, gastric, thyroid, hematological malignancies, testicular germ cell tumors, and other malignancies.
+Some studies have described a possible increased risk for a wide range of cancers in patients with a single CHEK2 mutation, including prostate, gastric, thyroid, renal, hematological malignancies, testicular germ cell tumors, and other malignancies.
 However, these studies are not conclusive and there are currently no medical management guidelines to address these possible risks.

 • Although there are increased risks for cancer in men and women with mutations in CHEK2, there are interventions that may reduce these risks.
 Guidelines from the National Comprehensive Cancer Network (NCCN) that may apply are listed below.
 These guidelines were developed for men and women with a mutation in only one copy of the CHEK2 gene.
 It may be appropriate to modify these recommendations based on the possibility of higher cancer risks in patients with mutations in both copies of the CHEK2 gene.
 Since information about the cancer risks associated with biallelic CHEK2 mutations is relatively new, and there is still some uncertainty about the best ways to reduce these risks, it may be appropriate to interpret these results in consultation with cancer genetics experts in this emerging area of knowledge.